Dinoshark

-Dinoshark is a 2010 low budget Syfy horror film.
+Dinoshark is a 2010 low budget horror film produced by Syfy.
 It was shown on Syfy on March 13, 2010.

 Background

 The film premiered on Syfy on the evening of March 13, 2010 before 2 million viewers.
 Dinoshark followed up Dinocroc; Roger Corman proposed a sequel (Dinocroc 2) but Syfy felt that television audiences tended to respond better to new-but-similar ideas more than direct sequels.
 April MacIntyre, of Monsters and Critics, compared the film to old B movies.
 A sequel titled Dinocroc vs. Supergator was released on June 26, 2010.
-Roger Corman said that while the plot is hard to believe, the film can be enjoyed if belief is suspended and that the film is internally consistent.
+Roger Corman said that while the plot is hard to believe, the film can be enjoyed if disbelief is suspended and that the film is internally consistent.

-The film is a remake of the 1979 film Up from the Depths.

 Dinoshark has been described as Dinocroc with flippers.
 Before the film was released, Margaret Lyons of Entertainment Weekly said that this, along with Sharktopus, were destined to be classics of the "awesomely awful made-for-TV movie genre".